sequenceiq/slider/src/site/markdown/troubleshooting.md

 on the host `192.168.1.86`.
 If you go to then node manager on that machine (the YARN RM web page will let you do this), and look for that container, you may be able to grab the logs from it.

+A quicker way is to browse to the URL on the next line.
+Note: the URL depends on yarn.log.server.url being properly configured.

 It is from those logs that the cause of the problem -because they are the actual output of the actual application which Hoya is trying to deploy.